Current features and upcoming roadmap for Microsoft Stream (built on SharePoint)

 Future player page

-With the new version of Stream, our roadmap will have two levels of granularity.
+With Stream (on SharePoint), our roadmap will have two levels of granularity.
 We're taking this approach so you can fully understand what is actively under development and what we plan to build next as you prepare your rollouts for using video in Microsoft 365.

 Under development features with dates